lemonsterpie/LHL-P1/cleaning_data.md

-## What issues will you address by cleaning the data?
+### What issues will you address by cleaning the data?

-The all_sessions table was the focus of my data cleaning as most of my query and analysis was done using that table.
+The `all_sessions` table was the focus of my data cleaning as most of my query and analysis was done using that table.
 The main issues I addressed in cleaning were the numerous amounts of columns, as well as rows that have either null values or a string indicating not available or not set.
 Additionally, I also divided the product price and total transaction revenue by 1,000,000 for easier readibility.
+Cleaning the `products` table involved dropping the columns unecessary for my analysis.

-## Queries: Below, provide the SQL queries you used to clean your data.
+### Queries: Below, provide the SQL queries you used to clean your data.
 ```
 -- Deleting columns:
 ALTER TABLE    all_sessions